How did we get here?

 - Don’t sacrifice service for savings; don’t just go with the cheapest carrier.
 Select the carrier that’s going to deliver on time.

 - Actively monitor the market, through a Freight Rate Market Index that gives you a clear and accurate picture of current market rates (spot and contract) and automates rate analysis.
 This information gives you more negotiating power.

 - Deploy the new technology to help find capacity.
-TMS platform can provide the tools to located capacity more quickly, including routing guides that display preferred carriers by lane, and analytics that can tell you how many times a carrier on a lane rejects tenders.
+A transportation management system (TMS) platform can provide the tools to located capacity more quickly, including routing guides that display preferred carriers by lane, and analytics that can tell you how many times a carrier on a lane rejects tenders.